-Too many people in Falkirk live in
+Too many

+people in Falkirk live in poverty.
+Towards a Fairer Falkirk (2011- 2021) was Falkirk Council and Community Planning Partners strategic response against rising poverty and inequality in the Falkirk Council area.
 It set out Council and partners' commitments and efforts towards reducing poverty and the impact of poverty on individuals, families and communities within our area.

 In our society, everyone should have a dignified life.
 This revised strategy has been developed through engagement and by the involvement of communities and partners.
-It takes account of the policy context underpinning the strategy, seeks to understand the extent of poverty in Falkirk, and outlines our approach to mitigating the impact of poverty on individuals, families and communities in our area.
+It takes account of the policy context underpinning the strategy, seeks to understand the extent of poverty in Falkirk, and outlines our approach to mitigating the impact of poverty on individuals, families and communities in our area